Course of Study for the Expressive Arts Therapy Program

 *Please note that in order to become a Licensed Marriage and Family Therapist, you must also complete 3,000 hours of internship in addition to your educational requirements.
 You will graduate from our program with between 700 and 1,000 hours that will count toward licensure.

 This is a description of the EXA classes students will take during their three years in our program.
-Please see the MCP page for a description of the required general therapy skills classes in addition to these specialized classes.

 Advanced Expressive Arts Seminars